Commands & groups

 Hint

---time is placed at the top so all other options can be timed.
+--time is placed at the top of all other eager options so all other options’ processing time can be measured.

 2. -C, --config CONFIG_PATH